Pinocchio

 “Take it from me,” said the Fox.

 The Fox covered the Cricket with his hat.
-No one could hear the little fellow as the Cricket tried to call out, “Pinocchio, do not listen to him!”
+No one could hear the little fellow's muffled voice as he called out in vain, “Pinocchio, do not listen to him!”

 “Okay!” said Pinocchio.
 "Let's go to the fair!"
 And off they went.